 Some jobs do start at entry level wages but there is usually potential for earnings to rise significantly.
 Experienced large goods vehicle drivers can earn up to £35,000.
 For more information visit the National Careers Service website.

 You don’t always need academic qualifications to get started in every role, but there are great opportunities to join with degrees or other studies under your belt.
 And there are opportunities to learn and build your career too – the increasing complexity of the logistics environment means that many managers undertake Diplomas, NVQs or Masters qualifications in order to enhance their skills and their prospects for career progression.
 There are many recognised qualifications in logistics for those keen to develop their career.

 Myth: logistics is boring

 The word boredom is not in the vocabularies of most people with a career in logistics.
 The sheer variety of work always keeps the job interesting.
-In addition, many companies specializing in logistics deal with a wide variety of materials and goods and international supply chain.
+In addition, many companies specialising in logistics deal with a wide variety of materials and goods and international supply chain.

 Myth: It’s a dead-end industry